Zero asymptotics for successive derivatives of hyperexponential functions with finite essential singularities: Introduction

 \end{defn}

-\begin{THEO} Let $f$ be meromorphic in $\C$ and suppose that $f$ has at least one pole.
-For each pole $A$, let its \emph{shire} be the set of points in $\C$ closer to $A$ than to any other pole.
+\begin{THEO}[P\'olya, rational case] Let $f$ be a rational function with at least one finite pole.
+For each finite pole $A$, let its \emph{shire} be the set of points in $\C$ closer to $A$ than to any other finite pole.
 Then the final set $L(f)$ is precisely the union of the boundaries of these shires. \end{THEO}

-P\'olya himself described the picture by saying that the poles repel the zeros, which therefore have no choice but to gather in between.
-Theorem~\ref{th:shire} is now known as \emph{P\'olya's shire theorem}.
-It gives a complete description of $L(f)$ for meromorphic functions in the plane that are not entire.